stephaneAG/SIM800L/README.md

     We have to change the last parameter of ```AT+CSMP?``` ( ```17,168,0,0``` ) to 8:
     ```AT+CSMP=17,168,0,8```
   * send unicode message ( 'll return a '>' prompt, type/send Ctrl-Z on an empty line to send ): ```AT+CMGS="<the_number>"```
-  * now, we just have to write some code to convert a unicode glyph to a hex string
+  * now, we just have to write some code to convert a unicode glyph to a hex string  ( echo -e "\xEF\xA3\xBF" )
 - place a call:
   * to init a call: ```ATD<the_number>;```
   * once chatting, to hang up: ```ATH```